julianespinel/conductor/README.md

     As you can see all the generated payloads are the same except for the values of the keys referenced in the "payloadKeysToModify" array: "serviceName", "port" and "prefix".

     How does Conductor modify those values?
-Currently we only get the original values and append a number to them.
-This will change in upcoming versions.
-We will identify data types (strings, numbers, booleans, etc) and make modifications that are more appropriate for each type.
+Conductor identify the data types of the values from the keys to iterate, and apply the following changes to them in order to generate the new payloads.
+Example: given index = 1, then:
+    1. String: "originalString" + index -> originalString1
+    1. Number: 123 + index -> 124
+    1. Boolean: true -> false

 ## API